Back to jobs

 About the Role

-You’ll report directly to the US CEO and work closely with senior leaders across product, design, marketing and operations.
-You’ll be responsible for engineering performance and execution in the US, with the autonomy to make technical and product decisions locally—while also benefiting from Monzo’s proven UK platform, tools and infrastructure.
+As Head of Engineering, you will report directly to the US CEO and work closely with senior leaders across product, design, marketing, and operations.
+You will be responsible for engineering performance and execution, with autonomy over technical and product decisions.
+You will also benefit from Monzo’s proven UK platform, tools, and infrastructure.

-• Driving technical delivery of our US product roadmap, including platform decisions and customer-facing features
+• Driving the technical delivery of our US product roadmap, from customer-facing features to platform decisions

 • Collaborating with cross-functional leads to set direction, align teams, and measure the impact of our work

-• Making pragmatic build vs buy decisions to deliver quickly and effectively
+• Making thoughtful build versus buy decisions to move quickly and pragmatically

 • Fostering a culture of trust, inclusion, and accountability

-• You can get into the technical detail when needed to guide teams, spot issues or unblock progress
+• Are excited to dive deep into technical detail when needed to unblock teams or spot issues early

 Interview process